Get Training in Mediation

 Become a more effective facilitator of interpersonal and group conflicts.

-MetroMediation offers highly-praised training for those who wish to learn and practice effective conflict resolution techniques in their personal or professional lives as well as for aspiring and practicing individual mediators.
+MetroMediation offers highly-praised training for those who wish to learn and practice effective conflict resolution techniques in their personal or professional lives as well as for aspiring and practicing individual mediators, including both Mediator Training and Supervised / Mentored Mediation opportunities.
 We also offer conflict resolution workshops for organizations and businesses to help staff learn to manage interpersonal or organizational conflicts.
 We are proud to have been selected as trainers by local police, the US Environmental Protection Agency, the Federal Executive Board, the Massachusetts trial courts, and others.

 In our 36-hour Certificate Programs of Training in Mediation, you’ll develop facilitation and conflict-resolution skills through role plays, demonstrations, discussions, and other participatory exercises.
 These trainings, held over a two-week period at our Brookline Village location, also provide professional development that qualifies for Educator PDP, NASW, and LMHC credits.